danitrod/.dotfiles/README.md

 ## Introduction

 These are my dotfiles.
-They include setup for installing runtimes, desktop applications, command line tools, themes and plugins I use.
+The repo includes setup for installing runtimes, desktop applications, command line tools, themes and plugins I use.

 To get started, clone this repo and all its submodules into your home folder and cd into it.